Fleebee/javelin/ReadMe.md

 - You must create a key pair [secret/pub] you can do this by following the instructions in the Tauri docs for Updater
 - Any required field not filled at execution will be prompted for input in the CLI

+### Setup (Installed)
+- Install the Javelin package and add to source
+- Run with the command 'Javelin' in the root dir of your TAURI project
+- On first run a javelin.conf.json file will be created and prompt for values

+{
+  "gist_id": "", // Leave blank unless you have an existing Gist manifest, this wil be created "github_pat": "", // Your Github auth key "github_repo": "", // The Tauri project repo name (Not url) "github_username": "", // Your Github Username
+  "secret_key_location": "", // Path to generated .key file generated according to the Tauri docs "secret_key_password": "", // The password to your key file, leave blank if none }

 ### Usage

-- From a terminal while in the javelin dir, run 'cargo run'
+- From a terminal while in the javelin dir, run 'cargo run' (or from root dir of Tauri project type Javelin if not running from Rust files)
 - Type the type of update you will be performing and press Enter, this will increae a digit in the version number
 - Type your update description and press enter - this is added to the Release description and Gist